Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Photometric Analysis

-Both the overall optical colors based on the 2-D models and the 1-D color profiles suggest that Zangetsu has a very red optical color ($g-i\approx 0.97\ \rm mag$), which is consistent with being dominated by an old stellar population without recent star-formation.
-This is also consistent with the lack of detection in the GALEX UV image.
+Both the overall optical colors based on the 2-D models and the 1-D color profiles suggest that Zangetsu has a very red optical color ($g-i\approx 0.97\ \rm mag$).
 The 1-D color profiles reveal no clear sign of a $r-i$ and $g-r$ color gradient.
+Consistently, the spatially resolved $g-i$ color map also reveals no significant color gradient, reinforcing the picture that Zangetsu is dominated by an old stellar population with no recent star formation.
+Additional evidence for its quiescent nature comes from its non-detection in the GALEX UV image.
+W Using the GALEX NUV detection limit ($M_{\rm AB}=26\ \rm mag$), we estimate an upper limit on the star formation rate before dust correction following \citet{Kennicutt1998SFR}.
+The derived upper limits are $\sim7.9\times10^{-6}\ M_{\odot},\mathrm{yr^{-1}}$ at $z=0.006$ and $\sim2.5\times10^{-3}\ M_{\odot},\mathrm{yr^{-1}}$ at $z=0.1$, indicating that Zangetsu remains consistent with a quiescent system regardless of the assumed distance.

 Although the exact redshift of Zangetsu is unknown, assuming it at $z\sim 0.1$, we perform spectral energy distribution (SED) modeling based on the 33-band aperture photometry or the upper limits in the COSMOS2020 catalog (\citealp{weaver2022cosmos2020}) using the {\tt CIGALE} algorithm (\citealt{Boquien2019cigale}) supported by the large language model, or LLM-based agent {\tt Mephisto} (\citealt{Sun2024mephisto}).
 We will describe the details in Appendix \ref{app:sed}.
 An old stellar population with no ongoing star formation can explain Zangetsu's optical-NIR SED with a stellar mass of $M_\star \approx 1.35\times10^9\, M_{\odot}$ after an aperture correction based on the $i$-band.
 Assuming Zangetsu is at $z=0.006$ will reduce the stellar mass to $4.37\times10^6\, M_{\odot}$, but will not qualitatively change its quiescent nature.